 Premenstrual Dysphoric Disorder

 Symptoms that occur before a period starts are highly common and are most likely due to hormonal changes associated with the menstrual cycle.
 Referred to as PMS, these symptoms are very real and can be uncomfortable but typically do not prevent a woman from living her life, taking care of her family, performing her work, or making important decisions.
 A more rare and extreme form of PMS is premenstrual dysphoric disorder or PMDD.
-The caring physicians at East Cooper Medical Group OBGYN providers are available to help navigate the diagnosis and treatment for PMDD to help our patients live a full life.
+Our caring OB/GYN physicians are available to help navigate the diagnosis and treatment for PMDD to help our patients live a full life.

 Approximately 5% of women experience the menstrual disorder PMDD.
 Generally, symptoms manifest one to two weeks prior to the start of a period and go away a few days after it starts.
 This may not seem like a long time; however, PMDD is so debilitating that it impacts the ability to function and takes away from one’s ability to perform daily activities.
 Common severe physical and emotional symptoms include: